quinnburton/whos_in_space/README.md

 - Read the data directly from the API and parse the results each time the program is run.
 Don’t download the data as text and read it in.
+- Solve the problem using object-oriented programming.
+You should have at least one class.
-- Write at least *some* tests, but leave some for pairing session.
+- Add unit tests if possible.
+Testing is important at CMM.
+At a minimum, write testable code.
+Ideally, write at least *some* tests, but leave some testing work for pairing session.

 ## Challenges